The best things to do in Cape Town

 Once you’ve had enough of all these things to see in Cape Town, make sure you pay a visit to Clifton Beach to relax on the beach.
 Rent a beach lounger and umbrella and spend your afternoon watching the waves roll in.
 Clifton Beach is one of those spots in Cape Town that makes you realize Cape Town really does have it all.
 Clifton is one of the most expensive residential areas of Cape Town, to be sure to enjoy the view of the houses as well 😉

 One of the best features of Clifton Beach, besides that it is beautiful, is that it is protected from the wicked Cape Doctor, or South Easterly wind.
 So rest assured, you can chill on the beach in peace without getting swept away!
-Visiting a beach is also a great example of cheap things to do in Cape Town, so here you’ll kill two birds with one stone!
+Chilling out at the beach is also one of the best free things to do in Cape Town.

 Looking for more South Africa travel tips?
 Check out these posts: